 I already had a root canal.
 Why do I need another one?

 Sometimes the canal space can become reinfected or a portion of the canal was missed when the procedure was initially completed.
-If either of these situations occurs, re-doing the root canal can lead to long-term success for the tooth.
+If either of these situations occurs, re-doing the procedure can lead to long-term success for the tooth.